Duterte Youth

 The Duterte Youth, officially the Duty to Energize the Republic through the Enlightenment of the Youth Sectoral Party-list Organization, was a Filipino right-wing youth organization that supported former Philippine president Rodrigo Duterte and his political positions.
-The organization was founded by Ronald Cardema in 2016 and has served as its only chairman.
-The Duterte Youth has had seats in the House of Representatives since 2019 through party-list representation, but faced several controversies.
-The organization’s party-list registration was cancelled on October 1, 2025.
+It was founded in 2016 by Ronald Cardema, who served as its chairman.
+The Duterte Youth held seats in the House of Representatives of the Philippines from 2019 through the party-list system and was the subject of various controversies.
+Its party-list registration was cancelled on October 1, 2025.

 Name

 Ronald Cardema acknowledged that his group had been likened to the Hitler Youth of the Nazis but emphasized that the German organization had existed "in a different generation, a different continent, in a different context".
 He argued that the Hitler Youth has no patent over its name, and it is not forbidden for a group to attach the word "youth" to a name of a president since "all countries have youth".

 During their participation in the 2019 House of Representatives elections as a party-list, the group's official name was revealed as Duty to Energize the Republic through the Enlightenment of the Youth Sectoral Party-list Organization.